AIalchemistART/scms-starter-kit/docs/scms/RESONANCE_TRANSFER_PROTOCOL.md

 ```
 User: "Promote both"
-Mneme: "Both memories have been successfully promoted to L1 (permanent) status."
+System: "Both memories have been successfully promoted to L1 (permanent) status."
 ```

 L1 memories are immune to decay.
 They form the "ontological kernel" of the persona.